Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 When are the best times to launch nonprofit awareness campaigns?

 This depends on your nonprofit.
 Many organizations find that the best time to host their campaign is in conjunction with an established day of nonprofit fundraising or awareness month, such as GivingTuesday or AAPI Heritage Month.
-During these months, your audience may be extra interested in your cause, and an awareness campaign can help your nonprofit stand out from other organizations competing for your audience’s attention.
+During these months, your audience may be extra interested in your cause, and an awareness campaign can help your nonprofit stand out.

 Ultimately, the best time to launch a nonprofit awareness campaign is the time that makes the most sense for your organization and your target audience.